Are Micro Scooters Worth the Money?

 Now, it has to be said that these are not cheap scooters.

 Flea’s teen model comes in at £120, while the Micro Flex model is £195.
 You can also spend a little extra on accessories like lights and locks.
 I’ve spotted them available on Amazon for a little less – here’s the adult model and the teen model we review in this post (aff link).
 They’re also available from John Lewis stores nationwide.
 If you prefer, you can buy scooters and accessories direct from the Micro Scooters website.

 The question really is whether you’re happy to pay extra for something that will last.
 Having bought Micro Scooters before, I have great faith in the quality of the product, and know them to very long-lasting.
 That, combined with the safety features, makes Micro Scooters great value for money.

-These more grown-up Micro Scooters are impressively well-built, with sturdy joints and a thick composite fibreglass/wood board that makes for a smooth ride.
+These adult Micro Scooters are impressively well-built, with sturdy joints and a thick composite fibreglass/wood board that makes for a smooth ride.
 The whole thing feels very solid, and for me the ability to fold a scooter up and store it, or carry it on your shoulder, is a huge bonus.

 These adult scooters are aimed firmly at commuters, but I think there’s a lot to be said for using them on the school run.
 They’re perfectly designed for urban (or suburban) streets, and are a lot of fun to ride.
 Our review is that these are fantastic devices, and well worth a look!

 We were sent Micro Scooters for the purposes of this review.
 All opinions are our own, though.